 Rare breeds at Conner Prairie: Find out about our rare breeds and what Conner Prairie is doing to help conserve these animals.

-In the spring, get up close to your favorite farm friends!
-Pet baby lambs, goats and calves or hold a newly hatched chick.
-Conner Prairie animal specialists are on hand to assist and share their expertise about our historic breeds of livestock and how Conner Prairie plays an important role in preserving them.
+In the barn, get up close to your favorite farm friends!
+Pet lambs, goats and calves or hold a newly hatched chick.
+Conner Prairie animal specialists are on hand to assist and share their expertise about our historic breeds of livestock and how Conner Prairie plays an important role in preserving them

 New animals are born all season, so visit often to meet the newest members of the Conner Prairie family!